 - Texas Caviar

 Philly Cheesesteak Sliders

-- 1 1/2 lbs. thinly sliced Certified Angus Beef steaks (best flavor!)
+- 1 ½ pounds thinly sliced Certified Angus Beef steaks best flavor!

 - 3-4 Tablespoons olive oil

 - 1 clove garlic minced

 - 1 cup of mushrooms slice and chopped

 - ¼ teaspoons salt